| Jerry Springer was born in London in 1944 as his family fled from the Holocaust. At age 5, Jerry emigrated to New York City

 seen in more than 190 U.S. markets and is a hit in 50-plus foreign countries.
 The Jerry Springer Show has become the nation's

 No. 1 daytime series and the first talk show to beat Oprah Winfrey in more than a decade.
-For three consecutive

 years, Springer served as co-host of Jerry Lewis' annual Stars Across America Muscular Dystrophy Labor Day Telethon.
 For several